 Government Demands for Content Removal

-In the Reporting Period, Mozilla received 0 government requests for content removal from our services.
+In the Reporting Period, Mozilla received no government request for content removal from our services.

 Personal Data Requests